tillg/RAGmachine/readme.md

 * [Using LangChain with Ollama in Python - from Ollama tutorials](https://github.com/ollama/ollama/blob/main/docs/tutorials/langchainpy.md) (this uses the Odyssey by Homer as test data 😉).

 ## Todo
-* Switch to langchain Documents
+* Wrap writing ops in try/except
 * Talk top it via whisper & bark
 * Make sure LLM runs locally with MLX
 * Rename project to bastelGPT